repoze/repoze.tm2/docs/index.rst

 "commit_veto" function which lives in the "package" submodule of the "my" package.

-The exact commit veto implementation shown above as an example is actually present in the ``repoze.tm2`` package as ``repoze.tm.default_commit_veto``.
+A variant of the commit veto implementation shown above as an example is actually present in the ``repoze.tm2`` package as ``repoze.tm.default_commit_veto``.
 It's fairly general, so you needn't implement one yourself.
 Instead just use it.

 Via Python: